DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes

-> **_This can be changed clicking on the top-right corner and selecting the requiered timeframe on the drop-down menu_**
+> **_This can be changed clicking on the top-right corner and selecting the requiered timeframe of the drop-down menu._**

 <img src="https://github.com/erikhvc/hiring-engineers/blob/solutions-engineer/images/timeborad_5_mins.JPG">